-And that’s why this process is so much easier than a lot of candy infusions.
+And that’s why Jolly Rancher Vodka is so much easier than a lot of candy infusions.
 Once you’re done, you should have five flasks with beautiful colored candies in the bottom.

 Step 3: Pour the vodka

-Next up, you pour the vodka into the flasks over the candies.
+Next, pour the vodka into the flasks over the candies.
 Stick a funnel (optional) into the neck of each flask, and pour your vodka down it.
 I filled mine to the top of the neck.

-There’s no need to shake them or anything – just let them sit for about eight to twelve hours, and all the candy will dissolve completely with no mess, and nothing stuck to the glass.
+There’s no need to shake them.
+Just let them sit for about eight to twelve hours, and all the candy will dissolve completely with no mess, and nothing stuck to the glass.

 As the picture here shows, the cherry is a nice deep red and the watermelon comes out a lighter red – sort of a coral, or a cross between pink and orange.
 Even next to each other, they don’t look like the same color.

 Step 4: Chill!

 What you have in your flasks now is nearly pure vodka, so they’re very strong on the alcohol.
-The flavors are exactly what you’d expect: at first, you just taste the Jolly Ranchers in liquid form, exactly like the candies always tasted.
+The flavors are exactly what you’d expect.
+At first, you just taste the Jolly Ranchers in liquid form, exactly like the candies always tasted.